-110. Appointment of Chairman
+107. Appointment of Chair

-- (A) The directors can appoint any director as chairman or as deputy chairman and can remove him from that office at any time.
-If the chairman is at a directors' meeting, he will chair it.
-In his absence, the chair will be taken by a deputy chairman, if one is present.
-If more than one deputy chairman is present, they will agree between them who should chair the meeting or, if they cannot agree, the deputy chairman longest in office as a director will take the chair.
-If there is no chairman or deputy chairman present within five minutes of the time when the directors' meeting is due to start, the directors who are present can choose which one of them will be the chairman of the meeting. - (B) References in these articles to a deputy chairman include, if no one has been appointed with that title, a person appointed to a position with another title which the directors designate as equivalent to the position of deputy chairman.
+- (A) The board can appoint any director as chair or as deputy chair and can remove him from that office at any time.
+If the chair is at a directors' meeting, he will chair it.
+In his absence, the chair will be taken by a deputy chair, if one is present.
+If more than one deputy chair is present, they will agree between them who should chair the meeting or, if they cannot agree, the deputy chair longest in office as a director will take the chair.
+If there is no chair or deputy chair present within five minutes of the time when the directors' meeting is due to start, the directors who are present can choose which one of them will be the chair of the meeting. - (B) References in these articles to a deputy chair include, if no one has been appointed with that title, a person appointed to a position with another title which the board designates as equivalent to the position of deputy chair.

-111. Competence of Meetings
+108. Competence of Meetings

-A directors' meeting at which a quorum is present can exercise all the powers and discretions of the directors.
+A directors' meeting at which a quorum is present can exercise all the powers and discretions of the board.

-112. Voting
+109. Voting

 Matters to be decided at a directors' meeting will be decided by a majority vote.
-If votes are equal, the chairman of the meeting has a second, casting vote.
+If votes are equal, the chair of the meeting has a second, casting vote.

-113. Delegation to Committees
+110. Delegation to Committees

-- (A) The directors can delegate any of their powers or discretions to committees of one or more persons.
-If the directors have delegated any power or discretion to a committee, any references in these articles to using that power or discretion include its use by the committee.
-Any committee must comply with any regulations laid down by the directors.
+- (A) The board can delegate any of its powers or discretions to committees of one or more persons.
+If the board has delegated any power or discretion to a committee, any references in these articles to using that power or discretion include its use by the committee.
+Any committee must comply with any regulations laid down by the board.
 These regulations can require or allow people who are not directors to be members of the committee, and can give voting rights to such people.
-But: - (i) there must be more directors on a committee than persons who are not directors; and - (ii) a resolution of the committee is only effective if a majority of the members of the committee present at the time of the resolution were directors. - (B) Unless the directors decide not to allow this, any committee can sub-delegate any of its powers or discretions to sub-committees.
+But: - (i) there must be more directors on a committee than persons who are not directors; and - (ii) a resolution of the committee is only effective if a majority of the members of the committee present at the time of the resolution were directors. - (B) Unless the board decides not to allow this, any committee can sub-delegate any of its powers or discretions to sub-committees.
 Reference in these articles to committees include sub-committees permitted under this article. - (C) If a committee consists of more than one person, the articles which regulate directors' meetings and their procedure will also apply to committee meetings (if they can apply to committee meetings), unless these are inconsistent with any regulations for the committee which have been laid down under this article.

-(D) The ability of the directors to delegate under this article applies to all their powers and discretions and is not limited because certain articles refer to powers and discretions being exercised by committees authorised by directors while other articles do not.
+(D) The ability of the board to delegate under this article applies to all of its powers and discretions and is not limited because certain articles refer to powers and discretions being exercised by committees authorised by the board while other articles do not.

-114. Participation in Meetings
+111. Participation in Meetings